NickSweet1/Password-Generator/README.md

 Nicholas Sweet<br>

 Assistance<br>
-Assistance was provided by Joshua Vaneps @ https://github.com/JoshuaVaneps Guidance and support was provided by Sara Neves Pereira via bootcampspot tutoring.
+Assistance was provided by Joshua Vaneps @ https://github.com/JoshuaVaneps<br>
+Guidance and support was provided by Sara Neves Pereira via bootcampspot tutoring.<br>
 Ask BCS was also utilized as a resource.